nicavaronie/Flicks1/README.md

 * [ ] For each movie displayed, user can see the following details:
   * [ ] Title, Poster Image, Overview (Portrait mode)
-  * [ ] Title, Backdrop Image, Overview (Landscape mode)
+  * [x ] Title, Backdrop Image, Overview (Landscape mode)
-* [ ] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
+* [x ] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
 * [ ] Allow user to view details of the movie including ratings and popularity within a separate activity
 * [ ] Improved the user interface by experimenting with styling and coloring.
 * [ ] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)